 The other airport option is Kansai, which is about an hour from downtown Osaka by train.
 A west coast family member recently chose an open-jaw itinerary that arrived in Osaka and departed from Haneda.
 That was a great option as it avoided an extra few hours of train travel – and depending on your itinerary it could allow you to choose a shorter duration Japan Rail Pass (but more on that later).
 When we considered a similar itinerary, unfortunately the connections weren’t as favorable and the price was a lot higher but be sure to evaluate options for your airport and dates.

 The second half of structuring your itinerary is figuring out the order in which you want to visit Japan’s wonderful and diverse regions.
 On a first visit, most tourists split their time between Tokyo, Kyoto/Osaka and Hiroshima.
 It’s worth considering the order of your trip, especially if you end up with a roundtrip ticket to Tokyo (as most visitors do).
-If your lucky enough to have a KIX flight on one leg, your itinerary will mostly build itself.
+If you’re lucky enough to have a KIX flight on one leg, your itinerary will mostly build itself.

 There are two schools of thought on how to structure your Japan itinerary.
 This excellent book recommends exchanging your Japan Rail Pass voucher at the airport when you arrive and immediately hopping on a bullet train for Hiroshima as one of the top tips for travelling in Japan.
 In theory you could also take a short domestic flight to Hiroshima, as it’s less than 2 hours and sometimes only $50 per ticket.
 You’ll then slowly make your way back up to Tokyo to finish out your trip.
 The benefits of this option are that you’ll be able to sleep for much of the 6 hour travel time (since most visitors are exhausted after crossing so many time zones) and you’ll also start off in the quieter parts of the country before tackling the hustle and bustle of Tokyo.